nishantkantojha/Assignment/README.md

 There should be two components in both the SMTP client and the SMTP server:
 1. Local MTA
-2)	User Agent (UA)
+2User Agent (UA)
 Sender-to-receiver communication: The message is prepared and sent to the MTA by the sender's user agent.
 The MTA's job is to transmit mail from the sender's MTA to the receiver's MTA across the network.
 A client MTA is required to send emails, whereas a server MTA is required to receive emails.

 ##	Working of SMTP

-**	Mail Composition: A user composes an electronic mail message using a Mail User Agent to send an e-mail (MUA).
+*	Mail Composition: A user composes an electronic mail message using a Mail User Agent to send an e-mail (MUA).
 A software that sends and receives mail is known as a Mail User Agent.
 The message is divided into two parts: the body and the header.
 The body of the message is the most important section, whereas the header contains information like the sender and recipient addresses.
 The message's subject is also included in the header.
 The message content is analogous to a letter, and the header is analogous to an envelope with the address of the receiver.

-**	Mail Submission: After creating an email, the mail client sends it to the SMTP server through SMTP on TCP port 25.
+*	Mail Submission: After creating an email, the mail client sends it to the SMTP server through SMTP on TCP port 25.

-**	Delivery of Mail: E-mail addresses include two parts: the recipient's username and the domain name.
+*	Delivery of Mail: E-mail addresses include two parts: the recipient's username and the domain name.
 For instance, vraj@gmail.com, where "Vraj" is the recipient's username and "gmail.com" is the domain.
 If the recipient's email address's domain name differs from the sender's domain name, MSA will route the message to the Mail Transfer Agent (MTA).
 The MTA will look for the destination domain to transmit the email.
 To get the destination domain, it looks for the MX record in the Domain Name System.
 The MX record contains the recipient's domain's domain name and IP address.
 MTA connects to the exchange server to transmit the message after the record has been found.

-**	Mail Receipt and Processing: When an incoming message is received, the exchange server sends it to the incoming server (Mail Delivery Agent), which keeps it until the user retrieves it.
+*	Mail Receipt and Processing: When an incoming message is received, the exchange server sends it to the incoming server (Mail Delivery Agent), which keeps it until the user retrieves it.

-**	Mail Access and Retrieval: MUA may be used to retrieve email saved in MDA (Mail User Agent).
+*	Mail Access and Retrieval: MUA may be used to retrieve email saved in MDA (Mail User Agent).
 Login and password are required to access MUA.

 ##	SMTP Fundamentals